 Your baby’s regularity is how predictable her schedule is from day to day.
 There are some babies whom you can set the clock by.
 They wake up at the same time every day.
 He eats at the same times every day.
 She takes naps at the same time every day.
 And, yes, some babies even poop at the same time every single day.
 No doubt those kids are very easy to potty train.

-Inconsistent children are very irregular.
-They wake up at different times every day.
-They get hungry at different times and nap at different times for different lengths every day.
-You can rack your brain and figure out what you did wrong today or right yesterday, but the truth of the matter is, this is just their temperament and nothing you do or don’t do will change it.
+Inconsistent children wake up at different times every day.
+They get hungry at different times.
+You’ll see naps are at different times and for different lengths every day.
+You can rack your brain and figure out what you did wrong today or right yesterday, but the truth of the matter is, this is just their temperament.
+Nothing you do or don’t do will change it.
 Getting these children on a schedule can be very frustrating.

-Part of my eldest son’s spirited-ness is his inconsistency and boy did it drive me crazy his first 10 or so months of life!
-I kept an Excel spreadsheet and tracked his sleep, looked for patterns and wondered what I did right or wrong every day.
+Part of my eldest son’s spiritedness is his inconsistency.
+Boy did it drive me crazy his first 10 or so months of life!
+I kept an Excel spreadsheet and tracked his sleep, looked for patterns, and wondered what I did right or wrong every day.
 He gets hungry every day at a different time.
-Some days he’s hungry at 10 a.m. and I give him a little snack and that makes lunch at 1 p.m. or later.
-Some days if he has a snack, he’s starving at noon.
-I
+Some days he’s hungry at 10 a.m. and I give him a little snack.
+That makes lunch at 1 p.m. or later.
+Some days he has a snack and he’s starving at noon.
+It is so hard to know what will push everything too late or not.
+It’s hard!

 Baby Sleep and Regularity

 How might your baby’s regularity affect her sleep?
-Even though you have an inconsistent baby or toddler or preschooler, it doesn’t mean you don’t try to have a routine and a schedule.
+Even though you have an inconsistent baby, toddler, or preschooler, it doesn’t mean you don’t try to have a routine and a schedule.
 You might need to be a little more flexible, but children still thrive on routines and knowing what to expect next.
-You will want to come up with routines that are flexible for his temperament, but also don’t make you eat dinner late and have your baby go to sleep late.
+You will want to come up with routines that are flexible for his temperament.

-Establishing routines now will only help your child later when it comes to school and you don’t want your family life to be chaotic.
+Establishing routines now will only help your child later when it comes to school.
+(You don’t want your family life to be chaotic.)
 Moving your irregular child to a schedule will likely take longer given his natural tendency is not to adhere to a predictable schedule.

 The trickiest part for me is that my son is slow-to-adapt, yet inconsistent.
-So, he thrives on his routines and really needs them, but can’t let them change too much, even though he’s inconsistent.
-(Yeah I don’t understand that sentence that much either.)
-For us, that means we have a routine “shell” and things vary in between.
-I do have to choose my battles wisely as some things are just not worth pressing against his persistence about routine changes.
+So, he thrives on his routines and needs them, but can’t let them change too much, even though he’s inconsistent.
+(Yeah.
+I don’t understand that sentence that much either.)
+For us, that means we have a rough routine “shell” and things vary in between.
+I do have to choose my battles wisely.
+Some things are just not worth pressing against his persistence for routine changes.

-When she is a baby, depending on the age, you may worry if you are doing cry it out whether she’s just not tired.
-Depending on the age, this can be true, and it’s important for you to know your baby and it helps to track their sleep for a couple of weeks before starting any formal sleep training.
+When she is a baby, if you are doing cry it out, you may worry whether she’s just not tired.
+Depending on the age, this can be true, and you need to know your baby.
+It helps to track their sleep for a couple of weeks before starting any formal sleep training.

 After 3 or 4 months old and up through before the age of 2, even the most inconsistent baby will be sleepy sometime between 6 & 8 p.m.
 After 2 years old, if she is still napping, it’s possible bedtime could get later until she drops the nap (or you drop it for her), but many will continue to go to bed before 8 p.m.
 In my experience, most babies cry more when they are over-tired than under-tired.
 If they are under-tired, you can usually tell during the bedtime routine.